 This ordinance is addressing the funding objective of investment in Public Health - Community Violence Interventions.
-Staff proposed this project to expand a current pilot program that has been successful mitigating the amount of time law enforcement remains on scene as well as conducting referrals to County case managers for follow up with appropriate services and care to the individual.
+Staff proposed this project to expand a current pilot program that has been successful mitigating the amount of time law enforcement remains on scene as well as conducting referrals to county case managers for follow up with appropriate services and care to the individual.
 The pilot program consisted of transitioning 1.0 existing FTE clinical therapist to be embedded in the Sheriff's Department (WCSD) funded with one time grant funding and backfilling with temporary extra help to complete prior job responsibilities.
 After the pilot program ended, it was determined that there was significant overlap in the job duties between the prior role and the embedded clinical therapist.
 This position will continue to operate as an embedded clinical therapist in WCSD, funded with prior base budget funding.
-This ordinance will expand the pilot program by adding an additional 1.0 FTE clinical therapist embedded in the Sheriff's Department, 1.0 FTE clinical therapist embedded in the Communication Center to serve law enforcement agencies across the county.
+This ordinance will expand the pilot program by adding an additional 1.0 FTE clinical therapist embedded in the Sheriff's Department, 1.0 FTE clinical therapist embedded in the Waukesha Police Department, and 1.0 FTE clinical therapist embedded in the Communication Center to serve law enforcement agencies across the County.
 There will be a total of 4.0 FTE embedded clinical therapists as part of this program.
 Staff will prioritize current and future funding sources to continue the program after the grant period ends after 2026.